docbender/WeatherStationSniff/README.md

 # Hyundai WS1070 temperature sensor receiver

 Same as previous.
 Carrier frequency is 433MHz.
-OOK (OnOff Keying) modulation with 500us bit lenght is used.
+OOK (OnOff Keying) modulation with 500us bit length is used.
 Several data packets are sent without any gap between them.

 ## Coding
 Data is encoded using a variable pulse width of "0".
 No start bit is presented this time.